Antares (rocket): Third stage

 Antares offers three optional third stages: the Bi-Propellant Third Stage (BTS), a Star 48-based third stage and an Orion 38 motor.
-BTS is derived from Orbital Sciences' GEOStar spacecraft bus and uses nitrogen tetroxide and hydrazine for propellant; it is intended to precisely place payloads into their final orbits.
+BTS is derived from Orbital's GEOStar, a spacecraft bus and uses nitrogen tetroxide and hydrazine for propellant; it is intended to precisely place payloads into their final orbits.
 The Star 48-based stage uses a Star 48BV solid rocket motor and would be used for higher energy orbits.
 The Orion 38 is used on the Minotaur and Pegasus rockets as an upper stage.

 Fairing

 The 3.9 m diameter, 9.9 m high fairing is manufactured by Northrop Grumman of Iuka, Mississippi, which also builds other composite structures for the vehicle, including the combined fairing adapter, dodecagon, motor cone, and interstage.

 NASA Commercial Resupply Services-2 : Enhancements

 On January 14, 2016, NASA awarded three cargo contracts via CRS-2.
 Orbital ATK's Cygnus was one of these contracts.

 According to Mark Pieczynski, Orbital ATK Vice President, Flight Systems Group, "A further improved version [of Antares for CRS-2 contract] is in development which will include: Stage 1 core updates including structural reinforcements and optimization to accommodate increased loads.
 (Also) certain refinements to the RD-181 engines and CASTOR 30XL motor; and Payload accommodations improvements including a 'pop-top' feature incorporated in the fairing to allow late Cygnus cargo load and optimized fairing adapter structure".

 Previously, it was understood that these planned upgrades from the Antares 230 series would create a vehicle known as the Antares 300 series.
 However, when asked specifically about Antares 300 series development, Mr. Pieczynski stated that Orbital ATK has "not determined to call the upgrades, we are working on, a 300 series.
 This is still TBD".

 In May 2018, the Antares program manager Kurt Eberly indicated that the upgrades will be referred to as Antares 230+.